 How to Raise a Concern

-Concerns around safeguarding or prevent issues must be immediately taken to the designated safeguarding officers.
-In their absence or if the concern involves a safeguarding officer the concerns can be reported to the Managing Director or another Manager.
+Concerns around safeguarding or prevent issues must be immediately taken to the Designated safeguarding officers.
+In their absence or if the concern involves a safeguarding officer the concerns can be reported to the Managing Director or other Manager.